symPiotr/Wolbachia_Target_Enrichment/validation/Performance_validation_concept_and_lab.md

 # Performance validation

+### 1. Validation of the target enrichment process

 To validate the approach, we have conducted Wolbachia target enrichment using DNA for four "reference" samples, invertebrates infected by different Wolbachia strains representing four supergroups that have had their genomes completely sequenced.
 The species are listed in [Table S1](Validation_Table_S1.txt).
 For each of these samples, we prepared a library using NEBNext UltraExpress DNA kit, using half of the recommended reaction volume.
 After ligation of adapter stub and before indexing, the reaction was further divided into two halves, each of which was indexed with a different set of dual-unique indexes.
 Subsequently, for each sample, we used one of the resulting libraries for target enrichment reaction.
 For that, we prepared two pools, each including two experimental libraries and two others, combined at equimolar volumes.